(a) Publisher must not obscure or reduce the visibility of (including by applying similar colors to font and background) any Ad.

 (b) Publisher shall not: (i) sell, rent, lease, sublicense, transfer or otherwise provide access to the Yieldmo Service, Ads or any portion(s) thereof or provide any copies thereof to any third party; (ii) alter, modify, copy, translate, reverse engineer, decompile or disassemble the Yieldmo Service, Ads or any portion(s) thereof, or create derivative works therefrom; (iii) breach, disable, modify, tamper with, develop or use any workaround to interfere with the proper working of the Yieldmo Service or any security measure used by the Yieldmo Service, or attempt to do any of the foregoing; or (iv) use a third party ad server to serve any Ads.

-(d) Publisher acknowledges and agrees that substantially all of the impressions of Publisher Pages by End Users currently originate in the USA (in the event either party identifies Publisher Pages consisting of substantial international traffic, it will notify the other party and the parties will use good faith efforts to remedy the placement in the interests of conversions for advertisers participating in the Yieldmo Service).
+(e) In the event that either party identifies Publisher Pages consisting of substantial traffic outside of the territories intended by the parties to be marketed to, it will notify the other party and the parties will use good faith efforts to remedy the placement in the interests of conversions for advertisers participating in the Yieldmo Service.